 One person who Stoker admitted to basing Dracula on was the actor Sir Henry Irving, the most popular actor of his day and the artistic director and owner of the Lyceum where Stoker worked as his right hand man for 27 years.
 He used Irving’s theatrical flourishes and grand gestures along with his exaggerated politeness and courteous manners.
 Stoker even planned to turn Dracula into a stage play and hoped that Irving would star, but it never happened.

-The novel and the movies have done as much in our modern time to shape our ideas of what vampires look like and can do than folklore did in its time.
+Vampires are big again in popular culture.
+Soker’s novel and the movie versions of it have done a great deal to shape our ideas of what vampires look like and can do.
 Ask anyone to picture a vampire today and they will likely come up with Stoker’s version.
 Dracula has been continually in print in countless editions for a century, so in a sense Stoker’s book really is itself The Un-Dead.